danylokuspis/Dynamics/README.md

 - 🎪 I'm living in Poland for 5 years
 - 📖 I'm an Intercompany General Ledger accountant
 - ⚡ Fun fact: there is nothing funny about me
+- some chages to commit&push to Git
+123
+asfsfasd
+fsafd

 ### 📫 How to reach me: ..